• Skip to primary navigation

 • Optional: Fresh Cilantro for garnish

-Thai Salad Cabbage variations
+Thai Salad Cabbage Variations

 • Make it a Thai Peanut Chicken Salad!
 Yum.
 Just add about 12 oz of chopped cooked chicken. 🙂 Now it's a full meal and the perfect lunch recipe!